Green Leaf

 Specialization

-Students choose to specialize in one of eight fields by completing 12 credits in that field selected from the courses listed.
+Students choose to specialize in one of four fields by completing 12 credits in that field selected from the courses listed.
 The specialization is developed in consultation with an advisor.
 Students who wish to design their own specialization must submit a one-page proposal and receive written approval from the director.

 Global Conflict and Security

-GLOA 615Case Studies in Globalization (different topic from that meeting core requirement)3
+Case Studies in Globalization (when topic is relevant to specialization and different from that meeting core requirement)

 Select 9 credits from the following:9